Ezeilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display the first 10 lines of /etcc/passwd
+To Write a script that displays the third line of the file iacta.

+The file iacta will be in the working directory

+You’re not allowed to use sed